 We are closed due to severe weather, what do I do about cancelling our milk order?

-You must notify us as soon as possible either via email at email@example.com or via telephone.
+You must notify us as soon as possible by email at firstname.lastname@example.org.
 We will attempt to contact the dairy to request deliveries be cancelled at your request.
 We will endeavour to meet with your request but cannot guarantee that we will be able to cancel the delivery, specifically on the day you notify us, due to the varying times dairymen complete their rounds, and the delivery could have already been made.
-However, if the dairy confirm they are able to cancel milk for the duration of your closure – any parents who pay for their child’s milk will be credited in full for those days you have given us notification of your closure.
-When completing your delivery confirmation please enter a zero quantity on your closure day to ensure the correct claim is processed.
+However, if the dairy confirm they are able to cancel milk for the duration of your closure – any parents who pay for their child’s milk will be credited in full for the effected days you have given us notification of your closure.
+When completing your delivery confirmation please enter a zero quantity on your closure day.

 We have returned to our school after a period of closure and found milk outside, what do we do?